 I generally use Response Time as the filter and connect to the first on the list.
 While you can see how many servers are available in that country, you can’t select a specific server on this page.
 It will automatically select the best one for you.
 If you’re looking for a specific choice, you can find it among the drop-down menus in the Quick Connect section.
 A map view is also available to make things easier.

 - In the General settings menu, you can set the app behavior on startup, when the app opens, and when you close it.
 At the bottom of the page are buttons to contact customer support and to enable “Simple mode.”
-Simple mode just shows you two drop-down lists for country and city, and a connect button.
+Simple mode just shows you two drop-down lists for country and city, plus a connect button.

 - This menu sets which VPN Protocol is used.
 Options include PPTP, L2TP, and OpenVPN TCP/UDP.
 There are more details about the various protocols here.
 If you don’t know what any of that means, we recommend using the OpenVPN TCP protocol for Windows, Mac, and Linux.

 - You can also enable other settings like KillSwitch, which automatically kills your network connection if the VPN connection drops for any reason.
 Enabled by default are IPv6 protection and DNS Leak protection.